aminimalanimal/aminimalanimal.github.io--source/app/markdown/presentations/ux_accessibility/accessibility_ux.md

 ---
-class: middle, inverse
+class: middle inverse

-## Straight up copy/pasta'ed from MIT:

-[MIT - UX Accessibility Guidelines](https://ux.mit.edu/accessibility/guidelines)
+layout: false

-### The obligatory POUR portion
+## The tenants of accessible design: POUR

-I'd be remiss to miss this.

 ---
+template: pour
 class: inverse
+layout: true

 .left-column[
-#### Perceivable

-Content is Perceivable in multiple ways
+## POUR

+[MIT - UX Accessibility Guidelines](https://ux.mit.edu/accessibility/guidelines)

 ]

---
-count: false
+---

 .right-column[

+### Perceivable

+_Content is Perceivable in multiple ways_

 - Audio content is captioned for those that cannot perceive the audio through hearing alone.
+- Text alternatives are provided for non-text content.
+- State changes—focus, interactions... you should be getting feedback

 ]

+???

+You need to make sure that users can perceive our website.
+They understand where they're focuses That they understand what elements are, they can see the dividing lines between things, that they understand when an error has taken place.
+The first tenant of accessible design is that you provide multiple ways to perceive everything.
+Now that's not as hard as it sounds.
+It actually just means that if you have a picture, you give it alt text.
+If you have an input, it's actually coded as an input, that way when a user uses a screen reader, they can hear that it is an input.

 --
 count: false

 .right-column[

-- Text alternatives are provided for non-text content.
+### Operable

+_Content is Operable by multiple means_

+Whether you're on keyboard only, touchscreen, etc, **it's gotta work**.

+- All functionality is available through the keyboard only
+- Users can navigate and find information easily

 ]

+---
+count: false

+.right-column[

+### Understandable

+_Content is Understandable_

+- Text is readable and understandable
+- Content appears and is operable in **predictable** ways

+]

 --
 count: false

 .right-column[

-- State changes—focus, interactions... you should be getting feedback ]
+### Robust

+_Offerings are Robust across multiple platforms_

+- Site interacts with standard mobile devices and assistive technologies

+]

 ---
-class: middle, inverse
+class: center middle inverse

-#### Operable

-Content is Operable by multiple means

-It gotta work.

-Whether you're on keyboard only, touchscreen, etc
-- All functionality is available through the keyboard only
-- Users can navigate and find information easily
+layout: false

+## _Sounds easy._

+???

+Now frankly, your client may not be a bank or an airline.
+Your client may not come to you with this as a concern.
+And when it's not part of the clients agenda, the concessions can be hard to sell.

+And... look—I say concessions, and I mean it.
+If you're making an accessible website, you simply cannot do all of the things that you might have done if you weren't.
+So, there are concessions, however, many of those concessions lead to a more positive experience for everybody.

+Creating a truly accessible website requires a lot of knowledge.
+Not just from your developers, or your testers, but right in the beginning as well—from the functional requirements, the information architecture, and the design itself.

+And even without buy-in from a client, there are certainly several steps we can take in the right direction, and they begin with awareness.

 ---
 class: middle, inverse

-#### Understandable

-Content is Understandable

-​- Text is readable and understandable
-- Content appears and is operable in **predictable** ways
+layout: false

+## Introduction to the Tools

 ---

+template: tools
-class: middle, inverse
+class: inverse

-#### Robust

-Offerings are Robust across multiple platforms

-- Site interacts with standard mobile devices and assistive technologies

-#### Just did POUR

-**These four ideals/features create the common acronym POUR, which you'll see in nearly any beginner level accessibility tutorial.**
+layout: true

+.left-column[

+## Tools

+]

+---

+.right-column[

+###Desktop Screen Readers

+- OS X VoiceOver
+- NVDA (NonVisual Desktop Access)
+- JAWS (Job Access With Speech)
+- Window-Eyes
+- ChromeVox

+]

+--
+count: false

+.right-column[

+### Mobile Screen Readers

+- iOS VoiceOver
+- Google Talkback

+]